jekyll/minima/_posts/2022-02-02-inner-compass.md

 - What if you are wrong, even a 1% probability?

 - Do you enjoy doing it?
 Does it give you energy?

+- Can you do this 10x better than the competition?

 - What is the 1 big thing that you'll get done today?